 Lawyers have to hold a power of attorney from the foreigner held in detention.
 In some cases, lawyers have not been allowed access to detention centre on the ground that they had not had their lawyer’s card validated by the Bar Association.

-In Arad there is only one functional phone in each building.
-Phone wires were installed in each common room in building C and a phone is connected for 2 hours in each common room.
+In Arad there is one functional phone in building B. The phone is made available for a day for foreigners accommodated on one floor and the next day for the ones accommodated on the other floor, according to the detainees interviewed.
+Phone wires were installed in each common room in building C and a phone is connected for two hours in each common room.
 Each foreigner has around 20 minutes access to the phone.
-The interviewed detainees in Arad stated that they often have arguements due to the short time they have to acces the phone.
+The Ombudsman also confirmed that the number of phones (four) is not enough, even more so when the centre is at full capacity.[4]
 In Otopeni, according to the people interviewed, there is one phone in each building.
-According to the representatives of Otopeni centre there are 2 phones, however at the time of the visit one was broken.
+According to the representatives of Otopeni centre there are 2 phones.
 There is a third phone which is placed in the area designated for asylum seekers in transit, which was never used.

 Detainees may use their personal mobile phone upon request, provided that it is not equipped with a camera.
 They are forbidden from using their personal mobile phone as long as they are under escort.